mbwilson10/WebsiteAttempt3/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a Junior Consultant at Management Solutions working with managing short term risks.
+I am currently entering the Insurance industry as an Entry Level Actuary.
 In an academic setting I have a Masters in finance with a minor Actuarial Sciences.
 I have currently completed FM, IFM and P.

 ![reviews](../../img/OIP.jpg)

-It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
-The point of using Lorem Ipsum.
-The point of using Lorem Ipsum. distracted by the readable content of a page.
+When I am not working in the office, I am often walking my dog, brewing beer, or drinking massive amounts of coffee.